Cycling74/rnbo.example.daisy/README.md

 https://daisy.audio/tutorials/_a7_Getting-Started-Daisy-Bootloader/

-please follow the above instructions to flash the bootloader on your hardware
+The simplest way to flash the bootloader onto your device is the Daisy Web Programmer, at the time of writing residing here: https://flash.daisy.audio/ - look for the bootloader tab and follow the instructions.

 ### Memory